ygbuil/folder-sync/README.md

 2. Open the project and run `uv sync` to install dependencies in a virtual environment.

-3. Inside `.vscode/tasks.json`, provide your inputs and run the VSCode command `Tasks: Run Task -> pipeline`.
+3. Inside `.vscode/tasks.json`, provide your inputs and run the VSCode command `Tasks: Run Task -> Sync`.